Void-Crew-Modding-Team/VoidManager/README.md

 - Restrictions for unspecified mods
 - Manual configuration of unspecified mods
 - Listing of other players' mod lists
-- Client side chat commands
-- Public chat commands
+- API for local and public chat commands
 - Mod to mod messages (including between different clients)
 - API for recipe and unlock modifications
-- VoidManager rooms marked with yellow [M]
+- VoidManager rooms marked with yellow [M], and red [M] when session has all or higher mods.
-- '[Modded]' now added to modded session names, with '[Mods Required]' added to applicable sessions.
+- '[Modded]' added to modded session names, with '[Mods Required]' added to applicable sessions.
 - Mod settings UI

 ### 🎮 Client Usage